VivienCabannes/time-monitoring/README.md

 $ message "<message>" "<first optional message>" [...] "<final optional message>"
 ```
 This command allows you to add a message without modifying the activity you are currently pursuing.
-For example, if you have already declare being in your spare time and decide to read the press and would like to monitor this, you can add the message `"reading the press"`.
+For example, if you have already declared being in your spare time and decide to read the press and would like to monitor this, you can add the message `"reading the press"`.

 - The `stop` command
 ```